FernandaPsihas/FernandaPsihas.github.io/_posts/2023-03-04-outreach-and-intellectual-elitism.md

 <br>

-We all want to be Einstein.
-We all want to be Aquinas.
-We want to settle for nothing less than personal greatness.
+We all wish to be Einstein.
+We all wish to be Aquinas.
+Those very aspirations may impact our willingness to share our insights.
+They set the bar at personal greatness.
 Well, personal greatness is often as imaginary as it is dangerously isolating.

 <br>